 The FDA has reported that the symptoms of balloon over-inflation include “intense abdominal pain, swelling of the abdomen (abdominal distension), with or without discomfort, difficulty breathing, and/or vomiting” while symptoms of acute pancreatitis include “severe abdominal and back pain.”
 See February 9, 2017 FDA letter.

-The experienced team of trial lawyers at the Reyes Browne Reilley Law Firm focus on the representation of plaintiffs who have suffered personal injuries or death.
+The experienced team of trial lawyers at the Reyes Browne Reilley Law Firm focus on the representation of plaintiffs with personal injury claims and survivors with wrongful death claims.
 Reyes Browne Reilley is currently accepting cases in all 50 states for individuals who had a liquid-filled intragastric balloon system and experienced the injuries or death described above.
 Please contact our experienced attorneys immediately for a free case consultation – you may fill out the form to the right or call us toll-free 24 hours a day at (877) 977-2286.